Painting Myself Bright Pink

 Finding Inspiration

-One phrase in particular stuck with me:
+One phrase he used resonated with me:

 “The basic elements of creativity are: Copy, Transform, and Merge.”